 This is the most important factor in your mattress, which decides how comfortable you are on it and how durable the mattress is going to be.
 So when shopping for a mattress, do not compromise on the quality of the foam.
 Always opt for high-quality foam that will give you the ideal support that you are looking for in a bed.

 Understanding foam density helps you understand your mattress in depth.
 Density is measured in pounds per cubic foot (PCF) and determines how well the mattress is going to support your body weight.
-Foam density is categorized into three grades: low, medium, and high.
+Memory foam density is categorized into three grades: low, medium, and high.

 - Low-density: 2.5 PCF to 3.9 PCF